HaoWillSi/HaoWillSi.github.io/_posts/2019-03-25-A simpleimplementation of feedforward neuronal networks with HH neurons in Brian2.md

     - Brian2
     - python
 ---
-A single implementation of feedforward neuronal networks with HH neurons in Brian2
+A simple implementation of feedforward neuronal networks with HH neurons in Brian2
 ===

 This is my code of implementation of FFN wiht HH neurons, which is from